nhoffman/dada2-nf/README.md

 wget -qO- https://get.nextflow.io | bash
 ```

-The default container image is ``ghcr.io/nhoffman/dada2-nf:2.0.4``.
-The
-default work directory is ``work``, the default output directory is ``output``
-unless overridden in the params file, ``nproc`` defaults to 8, and local
-profiles resume previous work by default.

 The default profile is ``standard``.
-It runs local processes with Singularity
+It runs local processes using Singularity
-enabled, uses the configured container image, caches Singularity images in
+using the configured container image, caches Singularity images in
-``singularity/``, and limits the local executor queue to 8 concurrent tasks.
+``singularity/`` and limits the local executor queue to 8 concurrent tasks.

 ```
 ./nextflow run main.nf -params-file test/minimal/params.json